fadeoutsoftware/WASDI/docs/ProgrammingTutorials/AppsGoodPractices.rst

 4. Allow Optional Output Filenames
 ----------------------------

 Giving users control over output filenames is a powerful feature.
 Your application should accept an optional parameter for the output name.
-If the parameter is not provided, the app should generate a sensible default name, often composed of other inputs like a base name and a date.
+If the parameter is not provided, the app should generate a sensible default name, often composed of other inputs like a base name, a date and a suffix.

 .. code-block:: python